kocaemre/ticketbuy/README.md

 To know more about its features, check out our [website](https://scaffoldeth.io).

-## Contributing to Scaffold-ETH 2
+## Contributing to project

-We welcome contributions to Scaffold-ETH 2!
+We welcome contributions

-Please see [CONTRIBUTING.MD](https://github.com/scaffold-eth/scaffold-eth-2/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Scaffold-ETH 2.#
+Email : emrekoca2003@hotmail.com